 Currys stock loads of high-quality brands at really reasonable prices.
 Plus they have an all year round deals and offers section on their website, so keep an eye on what's going on over there and you will bag a bargain.
 View Deal

-16. Paint your kitchen walls
+16. Paint your walls for a budget kitchen makeover

 Choosing the right paint colour for a kitchen can instantly transform it – all for the price of a tin of paint, and it's an easy update to move on from when you want a brand new look (again).
-Be inspired by the best kitchen paint colour schemes to transform your kitchen.
+Be inspired by the best kitchen paint ideas to transform your kitchen.

 17. Or paint your kitchen tiles